jackbaty/baty.net-v6/content/post/2021/local-theme-development-when-using-hugo-modules.md

     disabled = false
 ```

 With this in place, running `hugo mod get` will do its magic and use the code in the referenced Github repo as the site's theme.
 By default, modules seem to mount in "themes/", so this just works.
 It feels a little magic because nothing actually lives in "themes/".
-This took some gatting used to.
+This took some getting used to.

 But with the site using code from a (remote) repo, how do I work on the theme locally?
 I don't want to have to make a change in a local repo, then commit-push-get to test every little change.
 After some digging, I learned that Hugo has a ["replacements" feature in modules](https://gohugo.io/hugo-modules/configuration/#module-config-top-level).